3scale-archive/3scale-cli/README.md

   Commands:

-    import [options]     Import an API from it's API definition (swagger or RAML) into 3scale lambda [options]     Generate the Lambda function to integrate with 3scale config               Configure the 3scale cli
+    import [options]     Import an API from it's API definition (swagger or RAML) into 3scale config               Configure the 3scale cli
     appplan [options]    Adds an application plan to a service metrics [options]    Add a new metric to a service.